 A multidisciplinary approach is the best.
 Specialties to consider include the following:

-Amphotericin has also been administered via intracavitary (ie, via catheter into the space), interstitial, and intrathecal routes.[44]
+Amphotericin has been administered via intracavitary (ie, via catheter into the space), interstitial, and intrathecal routes.[41]
 Reports document the use of nebulized amphotericin B for sinonasal disease.
 Large doses of amphotericin are required for cure of rhinocerebral mucormycosis; use the drug at the maximum dose tolerated for this life-threatening infection.

 Only conventional amphotericin B is approved by the US Food and Drug Administration (FDA) as initial therapy for rhinocerebral mucormycosis (RCM); thus, it is considered the standard therapy for invasive mucormycosis.
 Lipid formulations are approved if the creatinine level rises to greater than 2.5 mg/dL, if adverse events are severe and persistent, or if the disease progresses despite a total dose greater than 500 mg.
 Experience with the lipid formulations is growing, but no head-to-head studies have been performed.